 Note: New and incoming transfer students are not able to apply for jobs until they have first registered for classes for the fall.
 Only then will a GriffonLink account be created and students may go in and complete it to activate it.

-- Students must be enrolled in a minimum of 6 credit hours or more and be a degree-seeking student at Missouri Western State University to be eligible for student employment.
+- Students must be a returning, degree-seeking student and be enrolled in at least one credit hour or more at Missouri Western State University to be eligible for student employment.

 - All eligible students seeking employment must establish that they are eligible for employment in the United States by the guidelines administered through the U.S. Citizenship and Immigration Services.
 (Additional information regarding employment eligibility and I-9 forms can be found on the HR Website)